OpenStackSanDiego/CloudStorageWorkshop/EphemeralStorage.md

 * Source: CirrosWeb
 * Flavor: a1.tiny (Review the other available flavors)
 * Launch

-### Log In
-* Click "Associate Floating IP" and allocate/add an external IP address
-* Run PuTTY/SSH and login to assigned floating IP as admin/openstack

 ### Utilize the ephemeral disk
 * Become superuser (root)